-- The role of Lead Partner can only be held by a public organisation. - The Lead Partner is based in the NPA Programme area, unless they have a national remit that covers the Programme area.
+• The Lead Partner is based in the NPA Programme area, unless they have a national remit that covers the Programme area.

 The demands on a Lead Partner are higher than those on other project partners.
 A Lead Partner must have the proficient administrative and financial capacity to be able to manage a transnational project.
 Therefore, all project applications must demonstrate that the Lead Partner has the capability to manage a transnational project.